livekit-examples/agent-starter-swift/README.md

 ### Text, video, and voice input

 This app supports text, video, and/or voice input according to the needs of your agent.
-To update the features enabled in the app, edit `VoiceAgent/VoiceAgentApp.swift` and update `AgentFeatures.current` to include or exclude the features you need.
+To update the features enabled in the app, edit `VoiceAgent/VoiceAgentApp.swift` and update `Features` to include or exclude the features you need.

-By default, only voice and text input are enabled.
+By default, all features (voice, video, and text input) are enabled.

 Available input types:
 - `.voice`: Allows the user to speak to the agent using their microphone. **Requires microphone permissions.**